demirhanizer/LLMs-Talking-Each-Other/README.md

 # LLMs-Talking-Each-Other

 Welcome to the **LLMs-Talking-Each-Other** project, developed as part of the ENS492 graduation project.
-This repository explores the fascinating dynamics of communication between Large Language Models (LLMs) and demonstrates interactions both between LLMs and with users.
-Additionally, the project incorporates Text-to-Speech (TTS) systems to vocalize generated dialogues, enhancing the overall experience.
+This repository explores the  dynamics of communication between Large Language Models (LLMs) and demonstrates interactions both between LLMs and with users.
 ## 📌 Project Objectives

 - Enable **LLM-to-LLM Communication**: Simulate dynamic and meaningful dialogues between multiple LLMs.